Valuative invariants for large classes of matroids: Invariants arising from flats and Hodge theory

 \begin{conj} The Hilbert--Poincar\'e series of the Chow ring of any matroid is a real-rooted polynomial. \end{conj}

-Notice that the validity of this assertion would provide an alternative proof of the unimodality of the coefficients of these polynomials.
-Moreover, it would show that the sequence of coefficients is ultra log-concave.
-This is in clear resemblance with the conjecture posed for the $Z$-polynomial of a matroid in \cite[Conjecture 5.1]{proudfootzeta}, see Definition \ref{defi:z-polynomial} and the discussion in Section \ref{sec:kazhdan-lusztig}; this polynomial happens to be the Hilbert--Poincar\'e series of the ``intersection cohomology module'' of $\M$ \cite{bradenhuh}.
-Moreover, our conjecture bears a resemblance with Conjecture~\ref{conj:chain-poly}, which asserts the real-rootedness of the chain polynomial; the connection between these invariants deserves further study.
+Notice that this assertion is a considerable strengthening of the unimodality of the coefficients of these polynomials, which follows from the hard Lefschetz property for the Chow rings.
+Other two polynomials for which this phenomenon is also conjectured are the Kazhdan--Lusztig polynomial \cite{gedeonsurvey} and the $Z$-polynomial \cite{proudfootzeta}.
+In addition, our conjecture bears a resemblance with Conjecture~\ref{conj:chain-poly}, which asserts the real-rootedness of the chain polynomial; the connection between these invariants deserves further study.

-Assuming the validity of both Conjecture \ref{conj:hameister} and the formula of equation \eqref{eq:formula-hilbert-extendend}, we have verified that indeed the Hilbert--Poincar\'e series of all sparse paving matroids with at most $30$ elements is real-rooted, thus supporting our Conjecture \ref{conj:hilbert-real-rooted}.
-Furthermore, it was pointed out to us by Vic Reiner and Botong Wang \cite{reiner-wang-personal-comm} that it is possible to show that the Hilbert--Poincar\'e series of the Chow ring of a matroid is always a $\gamma$-positive polynomial (see Remark \ref{remark:gamma} below for the definition).
-Being $\gamma$-positive is a property stronger than having unimodal coefficients but weaker than being real-rooted; see for example \cite{gal}.
-In particular, this provides further evidence to Conjecture \ref{conj:hilbert-real-rooted}.
+We have verified that indeed the Hilbert--Poincar\'e series of the Chow rings of all sparse paving matroids with at most $40$ elements are real-rooted, thus supporting our Conjecture~\ref{conj:hilbert-real-rooted}.
+Furthermore, in the paper by Ferroni, Matherne, Stevens, and Vecchi \cite{ferroni-matherne-stevens-vecchi} it is proved that the polynomials $\uH_{\M}(x)$ are $\gamma$-positive; this was also proved independently by Botong Wang \cite{reiner-wang-personal-comm}.
+This constitutes a good piece of evidence backing up our Conjecture~\ref{conj:hilbert-real-rooted}.

 We end this discussion by mentioning two more invariants that the reader may ask about: the Hilbert--Poincar\'e series of both the \emph{augmented} Chow ring, introduced in \cite{bradenhuh-semismall,bradenhuh} and of the \emph{conormal} Chow ring, defined in \cite{ardila-denham-huh}.
 A natural problem that one can consider is computing them for uniform matroids and proving their valuativeness.
+For the augmented Chow ring, this is done in \cite{ferroni-matherne-stevens-vecchi}.
+The case of the conormal Chow ring is more subtle, and its Hilbert--Poincar\'e series fails to be valuative \cite{larson-personal-comm}.